UK Charges and Fees You Might Not Expect When Travelling by Van

 Service Points, Water and Waste

-Facilities that are free in some areas are chargeable in others.
+Facilities that are free in one area can be chargeable in another.

 • Paid motorhome service points